smbape/node-vrdom/README.md

 ## History

-React uses a concept (interactions and UI at the same place) that I started to develop with Backbone 3 years ago and happily dropped when I discover React.
+React uses a concept (interactions and UI at the same place) that I started to develop with Backbone 4 years ago (2014) and happily dropped when I discovered React.
 However a friend talked to me about the [react license](http://react-etc.net/entry/your-license-to-use-react-js-can-be-revoked-if-you-compete-with-facebook).

 I don't understand a thing about the license implications and I don't want to be bound to things I do not understand.